eilyat/PE5/content/publications/_index.md

 title: Recent reports
 ---

-There is always a need for better measurement of outcomes of activities.
-The typical question is what measure to use to capture the impact of an investment on the communities.
+There is a need for better measurement of the outcomes of activities.
+The typical question is what measure to use to capture the progress in an intestment and the impact of that investment on the communities.
 Our paper provides a robust practical solution for finding the measures that best capture policy maker’s intended outcome and by accounting for communities’ perception of the outcomes – which leads to inclusive growth.

 Abstract